Clonidine

 What is clonidine?

-Clonidine is a medication that is used to treat behavioral disorders, particularly anxiety or phobia-related, in dogs (e.g., separation anxiety, noise phobias, such as fireworks or thunderstorms, veterinary visits, hospitalization, and travel).
+Clonidine is a medication used to treat behavioral disorders in dogs, particularly anxiety- or phobia-related (e.g., separation anxiety, noise phobias, veterinary visits, hospitalization, and travel).
 It is frequently used as supplemental therapy in pets that do not respond to conventional therapies.

-Its use in dogs to treat behavioral disorders is off-label.
+Its use in dogs to treat behavioral disorders is off label (extra label).
 Many drugs are commonly prescribed for off-label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their directions may be significantly different from those on the label.
+“Off label” means the drug is being used in a way that has not been reviewed or approved by the U.S. Food and Drug Administration (FDA) or Health Canada.
+In these instances, follow your veterinarian’s directions and cautions carefully, as they may be significantly different from those on the label.

 How is clonidine given?